 Kids do not require eighteen years with a computer to know how to use one.
 It is estimated that an eighteen-year-old without any previous screen time can catch up to computer literacy in approximately two weeks.

 -Nature-Deficit Disorder, coined by Richard Louv in his book Last Child in Nature, is a bit more frightening when one considers that children spend less time out-of-doors, developing less empathy with the planet that desperately needs our care.
-And the less compassion they have, coupled with less inherent ability to be creative and imaginative, does not bode well for a generation that must render solutions for climate change.
+And the less compassion they have, coupled with less inherent ability to be creative and imaginative, does not bode well for a generation that must render solutions for a warming climate.

--Time with electronic screens can become “biologically compelled habits”, leading to more viewing later on and difficulty resisting screens as they get older.
+-Time with electronic screens can become “biologically compelled habits”, leading to more viewing later on and difficulty resisting screens as children get older.

 What Can Parents Do?

 -Researchers at Harvard University have identified the state of the brain when it is most able to create, imagine, and learn.
 They call it “Neuroplasticity” and they have found it to occur when associated with one of the following four activities (The “good stuff”).
 Seek out these activities:

 - Physical Exercise

 - Numinous Activity (an activity that enables the participant to feel that they are a part of something larger than themselves.
 Perhaps religion, or laying upon the ocean beach and being consumed by ocean waves)

 Research identifies the highest probability of happy memories with: